 * Student must maintain at least six credit hours

 An International Student Advisor (ISA) must authorize an RCL and update SEVIS before the student reduces his or her course load.
 If a student drops below a full course of study without the prior approval of his or her ISA, the student will be considered out of status.
 A student may only be approved for an RCL once per degree level for academic reasons.

-NOTE: If a student is in his or her FINAL GRADUATING SEMESTER, the student is automatically allowed to register less than full time as indicated in the table below.
+NOTE: If the student is in their FINAL GRADUATING SEMESTER or FINISHED ALL CORE AND ELECTIVE CLASSES AND ONLY NEED RESEARCH CREDITS, the student is automatically allowed to register less than full time as indicated in the table below.
 No special authorization is required in this situation.

 Medical Reduced Course Load

 A student's temporary illness or medical condition can be reason for a reduced course load (or, if necessary, no course load).
 Authorization for a reduced course load due to medical reasons is limited to a total of 12 months per degree level.
 A student must provide a letter on letterhead signed by an appropriate medical official in order to request an RCL for medical reasons.